ollikehy/jafa/documentation/rootdocument.md

 ### Architecture

-The architecture for this project is a typical multitier-architecure with presentation- , logic- and datalayers.
+The architecture for this project is a typical multitier-architecure with presentation- , logic- and data layers.

 ![Architectural schema](https://github.com/ollikehy/jafa/blob/master/documentation/architecture.png)